kedacore/keda-docs/content/docs/2.10/authentication-providers/azure-ad-workload-identity.md

 ## Considerations about Federations and Overrides

-The concept of "overrides" can be somewhat confusing in certain scenarios, as it may not always be clear which service account needs to be federated with a specific Azure Identity to ensure proper functionality.
+The concept of "overrides" can be somewhat confusing in certain scenarios, as it may not always be clear which service account needs to be federated with a specific Azure identity to ensure proper functionality.

 Let's clarify this with two examples:

 ### Case 1